ianjonsen/mpmm/README.md

 <!-- badges: end -->

-`mpmm` is an R package that fits movement persistence mixed-effect models to animal tracking data for inference of covariate relationships with movement behaviour, accounting for individual variability.
-It is assumed that the location data are either relatively error-free (e.g., GPS locations) are filtered estimates a state-space model fitted to error-prone data (e.g., Argos locations).
+`mpmm` is an R package that fits movement persistence mixed-effect models to animal tracking data for inference of linear relationships with covariates, accounting for individual variability (Jonsen et al. 2019.
+Ecology 100:e02566).
+Random effects are assumed to be approximately normal.
+It is assumed that the location data are either relatively error-free (e.g., GPS locations) or filtered estimates from a state-space model fitted to error-prone data (e.g., Argos locations).
 Models are specified using standard mixed-model formulas, as you would in `lme4` or `glmmTMB`.
+The underlying code for specifying and estimating fixed and random effects borrows heavily on `glmmTMB` code, but is implemented in a more limited manner in `mpmm`.
+Currently, for example, only diagonal or unstructured covariances are possible;
+interaction terms are not possible; grouping term is always assumed to be the individual animal `id` (or individual sub-tracks `tid`).

 ## Installation